 - LONG-LASTING: Up to 6 hours (Medium-beam mode) of powerful, non-diminishing brightness from the included premium...

 - 140-piece Johnson & Johnson All-Purpose Portable and Compact Emergency First Aid Kit for use at home, in cars, outdoors,...

 - All-purpose, compact first aid kit includes essential first aid and wound care supplies like cleansing wipes, gauze...

 Jason loves to play board games so we always have a few with us.
 They allowed us to kill the rumble of the generator for a while and relax.
 No electricity needed.
-Here are a few of my favorites and Jason’s.
+Here are a few of our favorite games.